chef/chef-web-docs/chef_master/source/config_rb.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/config_rb.rst>`__

-.. warning:: The config.rb file is a replacement for the knife.rb file, starting with the chef-client 12.0 release.
+.. warning:: The config.rb file is a replacement for the knife.rb file, starting with the Chef Client 12.0 release.
 The config.rb file has identical settings and behavior to the knife.rb file.
-The chef-client will first look for the presence of the config.rb file and if it is not found, will look for the knife.rb file.
+The Chef Infra Client will first look for the presence of the config.rb file and if it is not found, will look for the knife.rb file.

 A config.rb file is used to specify configuration details for knife.

 A config.rb file:

 * Is loaded every time the knife executable is run
-* The default location in which the chef-client expects to find this file is ``~/.chef/config.rb``; use the ``--config`` option from the command line to change this location
+* The default location in which the Chef Infra Client expects to find this file is ``~/.chef/config.rb``; use the ``--config`` option from the command line to change this location
 * Is not created by default
 * Is located by default at ``~/.chef/config.rb`` (UNIX and Linux platforms) or ``c:\Users\username\.chef`` (Microsoft Windows platform, use the ``--config`` option from the command line to change this location
 * Will override the default configuration when a config.rb file exists at the default path or the path specified by the ``--config`` option